Air Hoists / Pneumatic Hoist

 Advantages of Pneumatic Hoists

-An air chain hoist typically has duty cycles of 100%, there is no need for a rest period as minimal heat is produced due to the air power.
+- An air chain hoist typically has duty cycles of 100%.
+Consequently there is no need for a rest period as minimal heat is produced due to the air power.

-Simplistic in design pneumatic hoists use cylinders and other components, with easy operation using on-off control functions.
+- The simplistic design of these pneumatic hoists use cylinders and other components, with easy operation using on-off control functions.

 Using A Pneumatic Hoist

-You should never use an air chain hoist in certain areas, such as nuclear plants (critical areas) or where organic acids or corrosive materials are present, nor over acid baths.
+Most importantly you should never use an air chain hoist in certain areas such as nuclear plants (critical areas) or where organic acids or corrosive materials are present, nor over acid baths.

 Air hoists normally use 4 bar or 6 bar air pressure, this helps avoid underperformance or overloading.
-Air supplies must always be dry, clean and free-flowing for the air hoist to operate unhindered.
+The air supply must always be well maintained.
+For instance they should be dry, clean and free-flowing for the air hoist to operate unhindered.

 Here are some useful pressure and air flow conversions;